syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 {% endhighlight %}
 {% endtabs %}

-For e.g. After typing `9` in selection box, instagram (string length is 9) will be highlighted.
+For e.g. After typing `9` in selection box, the first item that fully matches the typed length will be highlighted.

 ![WinUI ComboBox highlight the first item that fully matches the typed length](Searching_images/winui-combobox-custom-searching.png)